 Ex-US Olympics gymnastics coach with ties to Nassar charged

+John Geddert was charged with two dozen crimes, including forms of human trafficking, a step that prosecutors acknowledged was an uncommon use of Michigan law.

+He's also accused of lying to investigators in 2016 when he denied ever hearing complaints about Nassar, who is serving decades in prison for sexually assaulting female athletes in a scandal that counted hundreds of victims and turned USA Gymnastics upside down.

-John Geddert was head coach of the 2012 U.S. women’s Olympic gymnastics team, which won a gold medal.
-Nassar was the team’s doctor and also treated injured gymnasts at Twistars, Geddert’s Lansing-area gym for elite athletes.
+Geddert, 63, was head coach of the 2012 U.S. women’s Olympic gymnastics team, which won a gold medal.
+He has long been associated with Nassar, who was the Olympic team's doctor and also treated injured gymnasts at Twistars, Geddert’s Lansing-area gym.

-Geddert, 63, is accused of turning the gym into a criminal business.
-He's charged with recruiting minors for forced labor, apparently a reference to the gymnasts he coached, according to documents filed in an Eaton County court, near Lansing.
+Geddert is accused of recruiting minors for forced labor, a reference to the gymnasts he coached, according to documents filed in an Eaton County court.

-No details were disclosed in the documents, but Attorney General Dana Nessel scheduled an afternoon news conference to discuss the case.
 A message seeking comment was left with Geddert’s attorney.

-Geddert also is charged with sexually assaulting a teen in 2012.
-Authorities allege that he also lied to investigators in 2016 when he said he had never heard anyone complain about Nassar, who pleaded guilty to being a serial sexual abuser of female gymnasts.
+Attorney General Dana Nessel said the coach used “force, fraud and coercion” for financial benefit.

+“The victims suffer from disordered eating,” Nessel said, “including bulimia and anorexia, suicide attempts and attempts at self harm, excessive physical conditioning, repeatedly being forced to perform even when injured, extreme emotional abuse and physical abuse, including sexual assault.

 Geddert was suspended by Indianapolis-based USA Gymnastics during the Nassar scandal.
 He told families in 2018 that he was retiring.

-On his LinkedIn page, Geddert describes himself as the “most decorated women’s gymnastics coach in Michigan gymnastics history.”
+On his LinkedIn page, Geddert described himself as the “most decorated women’s gymnastics coach in Michigan gymnastics history.”
 He said his Twistars teams won 130 club championships.

-But Geddert was often described in unflattering ways when Nassar's victims spoke during court hearings in 2018.
+But Geddert was often portrayed in unflattering ways when Nassar’s victims spoke during court hearings in 2018.

-“What a great best friend John was to Larry for giving him an entire world where he was able to abuse so easily," gymnast Lindsey Lemke said.
-"You two sure do have a funny meaning of friendship.
+“What a great best friend John was to Larry for giving him an entire world where he was able to abuse so easily,” said Lindsey Lemke, now a coach at the University of Arkansas.
+“You two sure do have a funny meaning of friendship.
 You, John Geddert, also deserve to sit behind bars right next to Larry.”

 White reported from Detroit.